saolaolsson/pixiple/readme.md

 ## Misfeatures

 - Simple, idiosyncratic UI with rough edges.
-- Only image file formats supported by Windows Imaging Component (PNG, JPEG, GIF, TIFF, BMP) are processed.
+- Support for image file formats supported by Windows Imaging Component (PNG, JPEG, GIF, TIFF, BMP) only.
 - Only one folder (and all folders below this folder, recursively) is scanned at a time.
 - No installer.